-Posted in Life, Pride
+Posted in Life, Stuff I Write, Writing

-Posted in Flying Life, Stuff I Write
+Posted in Pride, Stuff I Write

 Tagged Billie Jean King, Brian Boitano, Caitlin Cahow, EM Lynley, Embrace your Awesomeness, fear, gay Olympians, gay propaganda, Going for Gold, LGBTQ, Michael Phelps, Olympics, power, Sochi, Sochi 2014, The Gay Agenda, Winter Olympics, Won't Somebody Think of the Children?